Avaiga/taipy-doc/docs/manuals/gui/user_viselements.md

 ## Property value

-Every property value can be set to a given value, that depends on the property type, or a formatted string literal, also known as a _f-string_.
-This string may reference variable names defined in your code, and the evaluated string is used as the property value.
+Every property value can be set to a given value, that depends on the property type, or a formatted string literal, also known as an _f-string_.
+This string may reference variable names defined in your code, and the property value becomes the evaluated string.

-!!! info "The property value is also updated when your Python variable is modified."
+!!! note "Dynamic properties"
+    When a property is listed as _dynamic_, this means that if the code changes the value of any variable in the expression, it will be sent automatically to the visual element that uses it.

 ## Property name